Structural Attention-Based Recurrent Variational Autoencoder for Highway Vehicle Anomaly Detection: Experimental setup and results

 We compare against baselines implemented by Wiederer \etal that depend on reconstruction loss rather than future prediction error~\cite{MAAD2021}. \textbf{(1)} The Constant Velocity Model (\textbf{CVM}) is a standard baseline that predicts the next states of vehicles assuming each vehicle travels at the same velocity as the last timestep, without modeling any inter-vehicle relations. \textbf{(2)} Recurrent Autoencoder (\textbf{RAE-Recon}) uses an LSTM network to encode and decode a sequence of coordinates from an unregularized latent space, attempting to minimize reconstruction loss. \textbf{(3)} Spatio-Temporal Graph Autoencoder (\textbf{STGAE}) is a convolutional method that models inter-vehicle behaviors, and outputs parameters for a bi-variate distribution describing the estimated state of the reconstructed pose of vehicles, and is trained to maximize the log-likelihood of the estimated probability distribution.
 Finally, \textbf{(4)} the \textbf{STGAE-KDE} baseline fits a Kernel Density Estimator (KDE) to the unregularized latent space of a trained STGAE model to predict the one-class probability of a set of points originating from a normal behavior window.
 Unlike the STGAE-KDE, our SABeR-VAE does not require an expensive KDE fitting procedure since our anomaly score solely relies on prediction error, and we still model inter-vehicle relations unlike CVM and RAE-Recon.

 We additionally train ablation models with future prediction loss to identify the impact of different components in our method.
 We train \textbf{(5)} an unregularized Recurrent Autoencoder (\textbf{RAE-Pred},) using a standard deterministic MLP to propagate latent points forward in time, without explicitly modeling any inter-vehicle behaviors, like the RAE-Recon. \textbf{(6)} A Recurrent Autoencoder with a vehicle-vehicle Self-Attention module (\textbf{VV-RAE}) minimizes prediction error while modeling inter-vehicle relations.
 We also train \textbf{(7)} a deterministic variant of SABeR-VAE without a regularized latent space, \textbf{SABeR-AE}.
-SABeR-AE utilizes both vehicle self-attention and lane-vehicle attention like SABeR-VAE, but encodes trajectories into an unregularized (uninterpretable) latent space.
+SABeR-AE utilizes both vehicle self-attention and lane-vehicle attention like SABeR-VAE, but encodes trajectories into an unregularized (uninterpretable) latent space. \textbf{(8)} To test the effectiveness of the Koopman operator in SABeR-VAE, we train an ablation model \textbf{(Att-LSTM-VAE)} that replaces the Koopman propagation module with a recurrent decoder like Park \etal~\cite{park2018multimodal}.